IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 - HD sound

-In the context of IP telephony, automatic provisioning means initial automatic configuring of the IP phone.
+In the context of IP telephony, automatic provisioning means the initial automatic configuring of the IP phone.
 This means the phone is automatically set up without using the IP phone interface or opening the box of the IP phone.

 Provisioning itself is the entire process of configuring the VoIP software to provide service.

-Dual Ethernet ports mean the IP phone can connect to the network and another device using a second ethernet port.
+Dual Ethernet ports mean the IP phone can connect to the network and another device using a second Ethernet port.
 The second port is usually used to connect the phone to a computer.
-In this way the computer and the phone use only one port on the network router to connect to the internet or the local network.
+In this way, the computer and the phone use only one port on the network router to connect to the internet or the local network.

 There are several advantages to using such an extra port.
 The user minimizes the number of used ports at the main network router.
 One port corresponds to one user.
 There is also a considerable reduction in the number of cable runs.

-The Bluetooth allows connecting the phone with any other Bluetooth device.
+Bluetooth allows connecting the phone with any other Bluetooth device.

 HD sound is a feature of all IP phones, compared to traditional landline phones.

 The bandwidth of the codec determines the quality of the transmitted sound.
 The high-quality sound of IP phones is because the internet connection allows using wideband codecs.
-While landline phones use a narrowband codec, with a limit of 3.4 kHz, VoIP phones can use many different wideband codecs with a frequency range up to 7 kHz.
+While landline phones use a narrowband codec, with a limit of 3.4 kHz, VoIP phones can use many different wideband codecs with a frequency range of up to 7 kHz.

 IP phones usually support several different audio codecs.
 When devices begin to “communicate”, they will use the codec they have in common.